secretnamebasis/secret-site/README.md

 ```

 ## Dev
-Use can parse flags to customize your development environment.
+Any `env` but `prod` runs app without TLS.
+Use parse flags to customize your development environment.
 ```sh
 go run . -env=dev -port=3000 -db=./app/database/
 ```

 ## Testing
-When you `run_integration_test.sh`, you will find a timesstamped build in `./builds/` and logs in `./logs/`
+When you `run_integration_test.sh`, you will find a timesstamped builds in `./builds/` and logs in `./logs/`